chaochungkuo/BPM/README.md

 - Rich is included for nicer table output; if missing, BPM falls back to plain text.

 Editable install with pip:

+### Releasing to PyPI (maintainers)
+- The GitHub Actions workflow at `.github/workflows/publish.yml` builds sdist/wheels and publishes on GitHub Releases.
+- Pre-releases (marked as pre-release) are published to TestPyPI using the `TEST_PYPI_API_TOKEN` secret.
+- Final releases are published to PyPI using the `PYPI_API_TOKEN` secret.
+- Tag format must be `vX.Y.Z` and match the version in `bpm/_version.py`.
+- Steps to release:
+  1) Update `bpm/_version.py` to the new version.
+  2) Create a GitHub Release with tag `vX.Y.Z` (check or uncheck “This is a pre-release” accordingly).
+  3) The workflow builds and publishes automatically.

 ```bash
 python -m pip install -e .[dev]